Honoring Our Soldiers

 Imagine how the conversation might have gone if Dad had congratulated us for our failures as well as our successes.
 Here’s a great example of what can happen when failure is encouraged.

 Sara Blakely is the founder of Spanx, a highly successful company that makes women’s undergarments.
-Just a few months ago, Sara was on the cover of Forbes magazine and recognized as one of this country’s newest billionaires.
+I recall when I saw Sara was on the cover of Forbes magazine and recognized as one of this country’s newest billionaires.
 She built her fortune by conceiving, designing, and manufacturing a product that millions of women around the world wear.
 It’s a bit like a modern day version of a girdle.
 Call it panty hose without the hose.

 Sara didn’t come up with this over night.
 She was involved in a number of start-up ventures before she launched Spanx.
 They all failed miserably.
 But unlike many of us, she never got discouraged.
 She never allowed self-doubt to disempower her.
 She just kept coming up with new ideas and trying to turn them into successful businesses.